Home > Analyses > Technology > Garmin Ltd.

 Financial Ratios

-The table below presents key financial ratios for Garmin Ltd. (ticker: GRMN) over the fiscal years 2020 to 2024, offering a clear overview of the company’s profitability, valuation, liquidity, leverage, and efficiency metrics:
+The table below summarizes key financial ratios for Garmin Ltd. over the last five fiscal years, providing insight into profitability, liquidity, leverage, and market valuation:

 Interest Coverage00000